2016 "Roscaleto" Barbera d'Alba

 Enzo & Gianni Boglietti.
 Photo by Boglietti.

 During our research for the wines to include in the Piedmont shipment we tried numerous Barbera's from the different denominations of the region (Barbera d’Asti, Barbera del Monferrato Superiore and Nizza).
-We really like the Langhe area of Piedmont, where the great Barbaresco and Barolo are produced, and we fell in love with this single vineyard Barbera “Roscaleto” located in La Morra, one of the top producing areas for Nebbiolo, in the Barolo DOCG area.
-The characteristics that ultimately led to our selecting this particular bottle were twofold: the complexity and the potential ageability, which made this Barbera stand out from the others.
+In particular, we really like the Langhe area of Piedmont, where the great Barbaresco and Barolo are produced, and we fell in love with this single vineyard Barbera “Roscaleto” located in La Morra, one of the top producing areas for Nebbiolo, in the Barolo DOCG area.
+The characteristics that ultimately led to our selecting this particular bottle were threefold: the complexity, potential ageability and the story behind the bottle, which made this Barbera stand out from the others.

 2016 Enzo Boglietti "Roscaleto" Barbera d'Alba